Dikshit28/Attendance-bot/README.md

 # Atten-bot-NCU
 Attendance Bot made for the students of The NorthCap University

-- Feel free to post issues and pull requests
 - Star the Repo ⭐ or fork it 😉

 ## How to use